Start-Up In A Box 2.0 –

 We’re passionate about Apple products here at Dr Logic, and we can see why big companies like KFC and BT, as well as utility companies, teaching hospitals and large retail consortiums are all making the move to iPads, iPhones and iMacs.

-If you’re considering a fully Apple integrated IT system, remember to always use the Apple Consulting Network (ACN) to source your IT services provider.
+If you’re considering a fully Apple integrated IT system, remember to always use the Apple Consultants Network (ACN) to source your IT services provider.

 Finding the best IT Services provider